REVIEW by RENOWNED ART JOURNALIST BETTY ANN JORDAN of ARTINSITE — DARKNESS BREATHES LIGHT – ANGEL TORRES PHOTOGRAPHY @ GLADSTONE HOTEL to AUGUST 18th!

 Thank you kindly for your generous, magnificent review Ms. Jordan !
 Angel Torres

-Betty Ann Jordan, Art InSite, Toronto-based arts writer, Tour leader, Writer, Public speaker, Seminars , Trained artist
+Betty Ann Jordan, Art InSite, Toronto-based arts journalist, Tour leader, Writer, Public speaker, Seminars , Trained artist